 After visiting several temples in Taipei, I got a feeling for what made each unique – whether it was the size, the deities enshrined within, or the devotion of the local worshipers.
 By far, the temple with the most beautiful and extensive decoration was the Baoan Temple in the northern part of the city.
 From the elaborate art throughout the complex, it was evident that the community supported the preservation of this historic temple.
 It is no surprise then that Baoan was awarded the 2003 UNESCO Asia-Pacific Heritage Awards for Culture Conservation.
 With attention paid to every visual detail, this was such a rewarding temple to explore.

 The monthly ArtSmart Roundtable brings together some of the best art-focused travel blogs to post on a common theme.
-This month we are focusing on Sculpture.
-We’ve got picks from all over the world and different time periods.
-Be sure to check out all the posts below!
+This month we are treating you to An Art Day in some of our favorite city.
+Check out all the stories below!

 The monthly ArtSmart Roundtable brings together some of the best art-focused travel blogs to post on a common theme.
-This month we are focusing on National Art – whether iconic styles that remind us of a certain place, or a movements that developed in and became emblematic of a region.
-Be sure to check out everyone’s posts below!
+This month we are looking at architecture.
+Check out all the stories below!